Dhola Post: Skirmishes

 Kaul toured Dhola Post and nearby locations on 6, 7 and 8 October.
-Despite the obvious difficulties Kaul perceived, Kaul remained determined to execute the plan of evicting the Chinese.
+Despite the obvious difficulties he perceived, Kaul remained determined to execute the plan of evicting the Chinese from the Thagla Ridge.
 His orders were to complete the operation by 10 October.
-The few days he had been there, Kaul knew that Thagla was tactically out of reach, so on 9 October, he sent soldiers of 9 Punjab to Thagla Ridge and establish themselves anywhere on it towards Yumtso La which was adjacent to Thagla.
+During the few days he had been there, Kaul understood that Thagla was tactically out of reach.
+So on 9 October, he sent soldiers of 9 Punjab to Thagla Ridge to establish themselves anywhere on it towards Yumtso La.
 The soldiers came face to face with the Chinese and a brief skirmish took place at Tseng Jong.

 Clash at Tseng Jong

 The clash at Tseng Jong resulted in Indian casualties of 6 dead and 11 wounded; Chinese media announced their casualties as 77 dead.
 Both sides had numerous injures.

 Following the clash at Tseng Jong it was clear to General Kaul that the Chinese meant to confront Indian actions.
 Leaving Brigadier Dalvi incharge, Gen Kaul went to Delhi to explain the situation.
 Arriving in Delhi on 11 he unsuccessfully tried to convince the leadership to pull back the troops to a defensible position.
 Gen Kaul went back to the front, but on 17 October Kaul fell ill and returned to Delhi.
 Brigadier Dalvi had not been informed of Kaul's departure for Delhi.
 Further, Brigadier Dalvi was at Zimithang, and when the attack on Namka Chu did start, he could not give out clear instructions due to cut communication lines as well as the lack of staff at Zimithang.
 On 20 October, when the Chinese attacked, there was no one in command of IV Corps.